asheshb/xyzreader/README.md

-#### XYZ Reader - Project 5, Android Nanodegree Course, Udacity
+# XYZ Reader

-This application show a list of articles fetched from internet.
-All titles, cover images, and information come from there.
+This app is an article reader.

-This project has been modified to implement material design as per the project requirement of P5 "Make Your App Material" under Udacity Android Nanodegree program.
+This project has been modified to implement material design.

-Main focus was on usage of CoordinatorLayout, AppBarLayout, CollapsingToolbarLayout to manipulate toolbar, scrolling and parallax.
-Shared Transition, Enter/Exit transitions were also implemented.

-Few things I learned/ implemented in this project:

-* Added Color theme
-* Adjusted positioning of logo
-* Changed stickybroadcast to localbroadcastmanager
+## Learn
+This app was created as a project under _Udacity, Android Developer Nanodegree_ course.

+Things you can learn:

+* Add material design theme.
+* Implement localbroadcastmanager.
-* Implemented swiperefreshcode listener
+* Implement swiperefreshcode listener.
-* Added to show toast when no internet connection
+* Add FAB (floating action button)
-* Added empty view to recycle view
+* Add empty view to RecyclerView.
-* Added About activity
-* Added coordinatorlayout/appbarlayout
+* Implement coordinatorlayout/appbarlayout.
-* Added animation to main image logo in toolbar
+* Add animation to image logo in toolbar.
-* Added CoordinatorLayout to detail activity
-* Replaced custom scrollview with NestedScrollView
-* Removed MaxWidthLinearLayout and few other classes
-* Improved the ImageLoaderHelper class
-* Added singleTop mode to main activity
-* Added shared transition for title from main to detail
+* Implement NestedScrollView.
+* Implement shared transition.
-* Added slideup/down on enter/exit transition of detail activity
+* Implement slideup/down on enter/exit transition.
-* Added fixed page width for w800dp size and other optimizations for multiple screens
+* Optimize layout for multiple screens.
-* Use of merge tag in layout
+* Use of merge tag in layout.
-* Added swipe hint
+* Add hint overlay on a screen.

+## Screens
 <img src="https://cloud.githubusercontent.com/assets/13112999/13421734/34ae67ba-dfb6-11e5-860f-08c3037b1ada.png" />
 <img src="https://cloud.githubusercontent.com/assets/13112999/13421741/390280d0-dfb6-11e5-917c-2ff58ca16b16.png" />

+## Video
 <img src="https://cloud.githubusercontent.com/assets/13112999/13421469/98546b36-dfb4-11e5-952a-73ce3f835871.gif" />

+## Licence

+The MIT License (MIT)

+Copyright (c) 2015 Ashesh Bharadwaj

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.